 Enterprise and commercial interests

-I have worked with the Higher Education Academy facilitating events for new academics and reviewing grant applications.
+I have worked with the Higher Education Academy facilitating events for new academics and delivered workshops for Psychology teachers funded by the ESRC.